 This course will use i-clickers via iClicker Cloud during lecture both to assess your knowledge of some basic course content and to facilitate active learning.
-Clickers may be registered through D2L; instructions are posted there.
-If you do not register your clicker before the first midterm exam, you will not receive credit for previous clicker questions.
+Clickers should be registered through D2L during the first week of class; instructions are posted there.
+If you do not register your clicker before the Exam I, you will not receive credit for previous clicker questions.
 There are no make ups for points associated with clickers, for any reason.

 During a typical lecture you will have one or more opportunities to answer questions using the clicker.
 You will receive one point for participating for each clicker question.
 Each day of clicker points counts the same in your final grade, regardless of the number of questions in that day.
-At the end of the semester your lowest five days will be dropped from your grade.
+At the end of the semester your lowest six days will be dropped from your grade.
 Because of this, you can miss class occasionally for emergencies, religious days, or other commitments without seriously impacting your clicker scores.
+These drops also cover technological problems, like poor connection and app failure.

 Clicker points for the entire semester are worth 5% of your final grade.
-It is your responsibility to understand the feedback lights on your clicker and verify that your answers are received.
-You must attend class and use your clicker to receive points: having a friend bring your clicker is a breach of academic integrity and will be treated as such.
+It is your responsibility to understand your device and verify that your answers are received.
+You must attend class and use your clicker to receive points: having a friend use your clicker is a breach of academic integrity and will be treated as such.
 If you need to replace or re-register your clicker or there are problems with your clicker grade in D2L, please notify the TA immediately.